 2. Inbound content beats outbound advertising in volume of leads

 According to research from Hubspot people hate ads for a lot of reasons:

 - Better page load time/reduced bandwidth use (36%)

 - Offensive/inappropriate ad content (33%)

 - Privacy concerns (32%)

 - Reduced data usage (for mobile plans) (22%)

 - I don’t like contributing to a business making money off my browsing (18%)

 - Ideological reasons (8%)

-But another statistics from the study reveals something interesting; it’s not the ads they hate.
+But another statistic from the study reveals something interesting; it’s not the ads they hate.
 It’s the content and context of the ad.
 In fact, customers would be fine with ads if they were more in line with the fundamentals of content marketing.